aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/coordinates/_index.md

 - `getRectangle()` — axis-aligned bounding box for quick operations.
 - `getQuadrangle()` — oriented quadrilateral that follows rotation and skew.
+- `getPoints()` — the same corners as a `Point[]` array for generic processing.

 Using these shapes you can:

 - highlight barcodes in your UI,
 - crop or pre-process only the relevant regions,
-- validate detection results visually with debug overlays.
+- validate detection results visually with debug overlays,
+- integrate barcode geometry into your own analysis and post-processing algorithms.

 All examples in this article are based on: